BatsPaladin4422/skyblock-card-game/readme.md

 Double-Click an Item in hand: select that item

-    If it is a Helmet, double-click the slot that is further away from the other 3.
+If it is a Helmet, double-click the bottom slot.
 This equips it.
 That's also a permanent buff (once per turn)

-    Otherwise, double-click one of the three slots that are closer to each other to equip the item.
+Otherwise, double-click one of the top three slots to equip the item.
 You attack with those items

 (once per turn)